EOX

 How EOX is given

-During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) takes a blood sample from you.
-This is to check that your blood cells are at a safe level to have chemotherapy.
+Before or on the day of each treatment, you will have a blood test.
+This is to check that it is safe for you to have treatment.

-You will see a doctor or nurse before you have chemotherapy.
-They will talk to you about your blood results and ask you how you have been feeling.
-If your blood results are okay, the pharmacist will prepare your chemotherapy.
-Your nurse will tell you when your treatment is likely to be ready.
+You will meet with a doctor or nurse before you have treatment.
+They will talk to you about your blood results and ask how you have been feeling.
+If your blood results are okay, the pharmacy team will prepare your cancer drugs.

-- through a cannula – a short, thin tube the nurse puts into a vein in your arm or hand
+- a cannula – a short, thin tube the nurse puts into a vein in the arm or hand

-- through a central line – a fine tube that goes under the skin of your chest and into a vein close by
+- a central line – a fine tube that goes under the skin of the chest and into a vein close by

-- through a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest
+- a PICC line – a fine tube that is put into a vein in the arm and goes up into a vein in the chest

 - as tablets that you swallow.

-Your course of chemotherapy
+Your course of treatment

 You usually have a course of several cycles of treatment over a few months.
 Each cycle of EOX takes 21 days (3 weeks).

 A nurse or pharmacist will also give you capecitabine tablets to take at home.
-You have these twice a day every day for 3 weeks.
+You have these twice a day for 3 weeks.
 You then start the next cycle of EOX.
 This is the same as the first cycle.

-Your doctor or nurse will tell you the number of cycles you are likely to have.
-They may give you a copy of a treatment plan to take home.
+Your cancer team will discuss your treatment plan with you.
+They may give you a copy of the plan to take home.

 Taking your capecitabine tablets